-Coachwood loop walking track is an 800m, grade 5 hike located in Wallingat National Park, New South Wales.
-The hike should take around 40 minutes to complete.
+Coachwood loop walking track is an 800m, grade 5 hike in Wallingat National Park, New South Wales.
+This hike typically takes 40 minutes to complete.

 This short loop walk in Wallingat National Park begins at Sugar Creek picnic area and wanders gently through striking cabbage palms and tall eucalypt forests.
 A little further on, the coachwoods appear - their smooth trunks completely covered in horizontal patches of grey lichens.
 The loop track forks off to the left and returns back along the watercourse.
 While this track is Grade 5 due to not having directional signage, you'll still find it a gentle walk.